 Davis Preferred Booking Link

 This automatically loads the rate on their website, choose arrival and departure dates.
-There is no specific conference block set aside for this hotel, so book early to increase chances of available rooms.
+There is no specific conference block set aside for this hotel, and availability is very limited at this rate, so book early to increase chances of available rooms.

 Holiday Inn Express & Suites Davis